 - Deciding between a landline and VoIP phone system is not as simple as it sounds.
 Since both offer unique benefits, the best option depends on what your business needs.

 - Cost, internet connection and reliability are key factors to consider in your decision.

 - VoIP offers greater flexibility, but landlines are known for reliability and consistent quality.

 The phone system you choose can be a make-or-break decision for your business.
 There are many things to consider when deciding between a landline and a VoIP system, including cost, reliability and functionality.
 While you may be inclined to write off a landline as an antiquated system compared to modern VoIP systems, there are many benefits to a traditional system that may work better for your business.
-Read on to see which telephony solution is right for you.
+Read on to see which business telephone system is right for you.

 What is VoIP?

 Voice over Internet Protocol, or VoIP, is a type of communication technology (comprising both hardware and software) that allows you to make phone calls using an internet connection rather than a traditional analog phone line that uses wires or optical fibers to make a connection.
 VoIP is also known as internet calling or IP telephony.

 VoIP is transmitted through various methods, including traditional phones, smartphone apps, computer software and specific VoIP-enabled phones.

 How does VoIP work?